lambda-feedback/shimmy/README.md

 # Lambda Feedback Evaluation Function Shim

-`evaluation-function-shim` is a shim written in Go that interacts with language-agnostic evaluation functions as part of the lambda feedback platform, and exposes them as a RESTful API.
+Shimmy is a shim written in Go that interacts with language-agnostic evaluation functions as part of the lambda feedback platform, and exposes them as a RESTful API.

 ## Overview

-The shim listens for incoming HTTP requests / events from feedback clients, validates the incoming data, and forwards it to the underlying evaluation function.
+Shimmy listens for incoming HTTP requests / events from feedback clients, validates the incoming data, and forwards it to the underlying evaluation function.
 The shim is responsible for managing the lifecycle of the evaluation function, and ensures that it is available to process incoming requests.
 The evaluation function is expected to be a executable application that implements the evaluation runtime interface.

 This abstraction allows the evaluation function to be written in any language, and provides a consistent interface for interacting with the lambda feedback platform.
 Moreover, the shim provides common functionality such as logging, error handling, and request validation, which simplifies the development of evaluation functions and allows developers to focus on the core logic.

 ### Architecture

-The shim is designed to be a lightweight, stateless, OS- and architecture-agnostic binary that is intended to be run alongside other, containerized applications.
+Shimmy is designed to be a lightweight, stateless, OS- and architecture-agnostic binary that is intended to be run alongside other, containerized applications.
 The shim handles incoming evaluation requests, and forwards them to the evaluation function.
 The evaluation function is expected to be a standalone application that implements the evaluation runtime interface, and is managed by the shim.
 The following diagram illustrates the architecture of the shim:

 ![Component Diagram](./docs/img/evaluation-function-shim-component-diagram.svg)